Ian Herron: Career

 Herron made his first grade debut for St. George in round 20 1990 against the Gold Coast at Seagulls Stadium.
 In 1992 and 1993, he played on the wing for St. George in the club's grand final losses against Brisbane.
 In the 1993 Grand Final, he scored all of St. George's points.
 Herron was also the club's top point scorer in 1992, 1993 and 1994.

 In 1996, Herron joined Balmain who had just one year prior named themselves the "Sydney Tigers" and moved their home games out to Parramatta Stadium at the beginning of the Super League war.
 He finished as the club's top point scorer in his only season there before signing with Parramatta for the 1997 ARL season.

 In his first year at Parramatta, the club reached their first finals series in 11 years.
 Herron played in both finals matches which ended in defeat by eventual premiers the Newcastle Knights and North Sydney respectively.
 In both games Parramatta had led at half-time but capitulated in the second half.

 Herron spent most of the 1998 NRL season playing for Parramatta's reserve grade team.
 He was called into the Parramatta side for the club's major semi final against Brisbane which Parramatta won 15–10 at the Queensland Sport and Athletics Centre with Herron kicking three goals.

-Herron was an Ireland international and played at the 2000 Rugby League World Cup.
+Herron was an Ireland international and played 1 game at the 2000 Rugby League World Cup.